-Recommendation #1: Use job-related selection procedures.
+Recommendation #1: Use job related selection procedures.

-Gilliland's first rule, that the selection procedure should be job-related, is directly aligned with the recommendation that selection systems be transparent.
-It is also aligned with Anderson et al. (2010), who found that applicants prefer valid over less valid selection systems, and thus recommended that selection procedures be based on sound scientific evidence.
+First, Gilliland recommends that the selection procedure should be job-related.
+This rule is directly aligned with Shuler's (1993) recommendation that selection systems be transparent.
+It is also aligned with Anderson et al. (2010), who found that applicants prefer valid over less valid selection systems, and thus strongly recommended that selection procedures be based on sound scientific evidence.
 This fits with the desire of organizations to assess applicants using the best methods, as well as with the desire of applicants to be assessed with valid methods.
+Note that this recommendation can also be useful in connection with other recommendations (e.g., consistency, feedback, and explanation and justification).